SLaks/home-assistant-js/README.md

 ### Other options

+- `display_mode`:
+  - `popup` (default): Show a popup when there are any cards, as described above.
+  - `vertical-stack`: Show all active cards in a vertical stack directly in the dashboard.
+  - `horizontal-stack`: Same as vertical-stack, but show horizontally (wrapping to a new line if they don't fit).
 - `move_to_list_ids`: One or more todo list entity IDs.
 Todo popup cards will offer a menu option to move todos to each of these lists.
 - `reopen_delay_ms`: If the popup is dismissed (by clicking the background), automatically reopen it after waiting this long.
   - If this is omitted or set to `0`, the popup will not reopen until the dashboard is refreshed or a new popup card appears.
+  - This has no effect if `display_mode` is not `popup`.
 - `browser_ids:` A list of [browser_mod] Browser IDs (get these strings from the Browser Mod control panel).
 If specified, the popup will only appear on these browsers.

   - Use this to make popups only appear on some screens.